-But that’s not all this new standard will bring to the table.
+But that’s not all this new standard brings to the table.
 Here’s everything you need to know about DisplayPort 2.0.

 When is it coming?

-The Video Electronics Standards Association (VESA) that standardizes DisplayPort technology, has suggested that the first products incorporating DisplayPort 2.0 will hit the market at some point in late 2020.
+The Video Electronics Standards Association (VESA) is an organization that standardizes DisplayPort technology.
+It suggests that the first products incorporating DisplayPort 2.0 will hit the market in late 2020.

 Resolution, refresh rates, and color

-Also take note of the 30 bpp support with some of those resolutions.
+Take note of the 30 bpp support listed with several resolutions.
 That’s 30-bit color, a significant upgrade over more typical 24-bit color.
 Where 24-bit supports 26.7 million distinct colors, 30-bit increases that exponentially to over a billion colors, a requirement for HDR10.

 Connectors new and old

 Which cable will you use?
-It will depend on your needs.
+That depends on your needs.
 As Anandtech breaks down, the full-fat DisplayPort 2.0 experience requires active cabling with transceivers at both ends, much like Thunderbolt 3 does.
-That will mean they’ll be more expensive.
-But, for 40Gbps or smaller bandwidth requirements, passive cables can still be used.
+That means they’ll be more expensive.
+But for 40Gbps or smaller bandwidth requirements, you can still use passive cables.

 Power saving and other features

-The last-but-not-least feature on the DP 2.0 list is multi-stream transport which makes it easier to daisy chain displays together.
-Single DisplayPort 2.0 cables can handle multiple visual streams, sending them to a hub before distributing the different streams to different displays.
+The last-but-not-least feature on the DisplayPort 2.0 list is multi-stream transport which makes daisy-chaining displays easier.
+Single DisplayPort 2.0 cables handle multiple visual streams, sending them to a hub before distributing the different streams to different displays.